mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 <h2>Tutorial Overview and Goals</h2>

-In this tutorial, we will be using R (an open-source programming language used by data scientists, statisticians and other researchers) and R Studio (an "integrated development environment" or application that helps one use R) to manipulate MEAE elections data for Maryland's First US Congressional election and create two visualizations in the form of choropleth maps.
+In this tutorial, we will be using [R](https://www.r-project.org/), an open-source programming language used by data scientists, statisticians and other researchers and [R Studio](https://www.rstudio.com/products/rstudio/), an "integrated development environment" or application that helps one use R. We will use R to manipulate MEAE elections data for Maryland's
+First US Congressional election and create two visualizations in the form of choropleth maps.
 By the end of this tutorial you will have learned how to: